Any prepper worth their salt knows what EDC is, but if you’re new to the club, here’s what you need to know.

 Let’s give you a situation:

-A lot of crimes happen in the dark or poorly lit areas.
-With a flashlight beaming up, the chances of someone jumping you is highly unlikely all because you packed a small yet powerful flashlight.
+A lot of crimes happen in dark or poorly lit areas.
+With a flashlight beaming up, the chances of someone jumping you are highly unlikely, all because you packed a small yet powerful flashlight.
 Crime averted.
 Kudos!